 RSE is taught within the Personal, Social, Health and Economic (PSHE) education curriculum following the PSHE Association Question-Based Model.
 Biological aspects of RSE are taught within the Science curriculum, and other aspects are included in Religious Education (RE).

-Relationships Education focuses on teaching the fundamental building blocks and characteristics of positive relationships including:
+Relationships Education is taught between Year I and 6 and focuses on teaching the fundamental building blocks and characteristics of positive relationships including:

 - > Families and people who care for me

 - Caring friendships

 - Respectful relationships

-- Online relationships
+- > Online relationships

-- > Being safe
+- ➢ Being safe